 Elections for Dail Eireann – Both Irish and British citizens can vote in elections for Dáil Eireann

-Elections for the European Parliament – Irish, British and other European Union (EU) citizens can vote in elections for the European Parliament.
+Elections for the European Parliament – Irish and other European Union (EU) citizens can vote in elections for the European Parliament.

 Elections for Local Government – Irish, British, EU and non-EU citizens can vote in Local Elections.

 If a person is not included in the Register of Electors currently in force, they may apply for entry in the supplement to the Register by completing an RFA2/RFA3 form, whichever is applicable.